 Additional Suggestions: Costa Rica, for green foliage and clear skies; Oman, for temperate weather and the Muscat Festival, a month-long celebration of culture and history that starts in mid-January.

 Where to Go in February: Colombia

 As a tropical country, Colombia only has two seasons — dry and rainy — and February is part of the warm, sunny dry season in most of the country.
 Colombia’s average temperature is 80 degrees Fahrenheit, with even cooler temperatures in high-altitude cities such as Medellin and Bogata.
-In February you can celebrate Carnaval de Barranquilla in Atlantico.
+In February (sometimes early March) you can celebrate Carnaval de Barranquilla in Atlantico.

 Additional Suggestions: Trinidad and Tobago, for Carnival celebrations; Belize, for balmy weather and little chance of rain.

 Where to Go in March: Galapagos Islands

 The Galapagos Islands beckon outdoor enthusiasts no matter the time of year, but the month of March offers a few special reasons to visit.
 During this time, visitors have the chance to see several species nesting, including sea turtles, iguanas (both marine and land), tortoises and even penguins.
 Sure, the sun is intense, but nothing beats an average temperature of 75 degrees Fahrenheit and prime underwater visibility for snorkeling and scuba diving.

 Additional Suggestions: New Zealand, for pleasant autumn weather; Washington D.C., for the National Cherry Blossom Festival (late March into April).